What shared use bays are for

 We provide free motorcycle parking throughout the city and you should leave your motorcycle in one of these bays.

-Can I park a trike in a pay and display bay?
+Can I park a trike in a paid parking bay?

-You can park a trike in a shared use bay and pay for parking using pay and display or PaybyPhone.
-Please ensure if using pay and display that you have somewhere secure to display the ticket so that it cannot easily fall off or be taken.
+You can park a trike in a shared use bay and pay for your parking using PaybyPhone.

 Why do we have shared use bays?